 Report a problem

-To report a non urgent problem with a council owned tree, fill out the general enquiries online form.
+To report a non urgent problem with a council owned tree, fill out the online tree, hedge or grass problem form.

 To report a tree related emergency out of hours, call us on 0300 304 8000.